SimonWoodtli/zet/20220323143025/README.md

 # Firefox Privacy Settings 🤓

-Change this settings in `about:config`.
-The settings get stored in the local profile directory as prefs.js.
+* Change this settings in `about:config`.
+The settings get stored in `about:support` in the profile directory as prefs.js.
+* To create a new profile: `about:profiles`

 ```
 # Disable WebRTC: